Victor Bruce, 9th Earl of Elgin: Death

 Lord Elgin died at the family estate in Dunfermline in January 1917, at 67.
 He was succeeded in his titles by his eldest son from his first marriage, Edward.

 His widow, Gertrude, later remarried and died in February 1971.

 Kincardine whisky

 Kincardine whisky was released in November 2016 by Fusion Whisky Ltd, in partnership with independent bottler and distillery Adelphi.
 It was made to honour his achievements, particularly his time in India when he served as Viceroy and Governor-Consul.
 It featured photography from the Bruce family's archive.
+The managing director and master blender of Adelphi is Alex Bruce, who is the great-grandson of Victor Bruce.

 The Kincardine was a blend, or fusion, of seven-year-old India single malt whisky from Amrut distillery in Bangalore and mature single malt Scotch whisky from Glen Elgin and Macallan distilleries in Speyside.
 Only 800 bottles were produced, with a price of about £135 and ABV of 52.9%.
 It was the fourth international blend from Fusion Whisky and followed from the highly acclaimed Glover whiskies.

-Adelphi's Alex Bruce is the great-grandson of Victor Bruce.